bmad-sim/GTPSA.jl/docs/src/man/o_all.md

  **`LinearAlgebra`**: `norm`, `mul!`
 **`SpecialFunctions`**: `erf`, `erfc`

-`GTPSA.jl` also provides the following functions NOT included in Base or any of the above packages:
+`GTPSA.jl` also provides the following functions NOT included in Base or any of the above packages (and not already documented in [TPS Methods](@ref tpsmethods)):
 ```
 add!, sub!, div!, unit, sinhc, asinc, asinhc, polar, rect
 ```